GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-09 19:08:28 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-09 19:17:29 IST

 Current Weather in Coimbatore:
-Temperature: 24.12 °C
+Temperature: 23.88 °C
-Condition: heavy intensity rain
+Condition: thunderstorm with light rain